Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Many of these originate from Sky Studios, the production division of the European satellite broadcaster Sky, which has been a sister company to NBCU under Comcast since late 2018, or were otherwise co-produced with NBCU.

-So on top of its deal for Peacock originals, Corus struck a separate multi-year deal with Sky which will cover much of that company's production output, including the following series which premiered in fall 2020:
+So on top of its deal for Peacock originals, Corus struck a separate multi-year deal with Sky which will cover much of that company's production output, including the following series: